vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 It is now possible to install some packages on Python 3 in DevStack using ``USE_PYTHON3`` and ``PYTHON3_VERSION`` variables: `Enable optional Python 3 support <https://review.openstack.org/#/c/181165/>`_.
-It means that it is possible to run tests with some services running on Python 3, and remaining services on Python 2.
+It means that it is possible to run tests with some services running on Python 3, and the remaining services on Python 2.

 The `python3-dev(el) dependency <https://review.openstack.org/#/c/238492/>`_
 was also added to images used to run tests on the gate.
-It blocked Neutron functional tests.
+This blocked Neutron functional tests.

 The port to Python 3 of Glance, Heat and Neutron functional and integration